-Over time, you will work with many different healthcare professionals to help you live well with HIV.
-This chapter discusses the different players on your healthcare team—doctors, nurses, pharmacists and other key professionals—and how to maintain a productive and healthy relationship with them.
+You will work with many different healthcare professionals as you live with HIV.
+This chapter discusses doctors, nurses, pharmacists and other key professionals, and how to maintain a productive relationship with them.

 Medical doctors, also called physicians, play key roles in the lives of people with HIV.
-Even if you do not take anti-HIV drugs, you will need a doctor to monitor your health and your HIV infection.
+You will need a doctor to prescribe effective anti-HIV drugs for you, to monitor your health and your HIV infection.
 It is important that you are treated by a doctor who has experience treating people with HIV.
 Some people with HIV see a family doctor (general practitioner or GP) who specializes in HIV, and these doctors are sometimes called HIV primary care physicians.
-Others see a specialist in infectious diseases or immunology who treats their HIV, while their family doctor deals with non-HIV-related problems like colds or flu.
+Others see a specialist in infectious diseases or immunology who treats their HIV, while their family doctor deals with non-HIV-related problems.

-In addition, you may have other specialists like cardiologists (heart doctors), dermatologists (skin doctors), gynecologists (doctors who look after women’s reproductive health) or obstetricians (doctors who care for pregnant women) for problems that may or may not be associated with HIV.
+Over time, you may have interactions with other specialists like cardiologists (heart doctors), dermatologists (skin doctors), gynecologists (doctors who look after women’s reproductive health) or obstetricians (doctors who care for pregnant women) for problems that may or may not be associated with HIV.
 You might see these doctors in a private office, clinic or hospital, by consultation or on an on-going basis.

 You may also see other doctors on a one-time or short-term basis, such as in an emergency room, walk-in clinic or a sexual and reproductive health clinic.
 This will especially be the case if you live in a community where it is hard to find a family doctor.
 Whichever combination of doctors you have, ensure you give them permission to communicate with each other to allow them to work together in your best interest.

-If you are seeing different doctors at different times, it is good to know some of your own medical details.
+If you are seeing different doctors at different times, it is good to be able to provide some of your own medical details.
 This could include:

 - details of your past medical history, such as surgeries, hospital stays, significant illnesses and any history of illnesses in your family;